 How many memory SD cards do you need?

 At least TWO SD cards.
 Normally, one SD card is enough for most pilots.
-But we need to consider the circumstances like forgetting to install the sd card back after copying files to the PC or the sd card is broken.
+But we need to consider the circumstances like forgetting to install the sd card back after copying files to the PC or the sd card being broken.
 So it’s better to prepare a backup.
 Also, for most people, you can choose the combination of a 64 GB card and a 32 GB one, or two 64 GB SD cards.
 No need to get larger capacity SD cards unless you are a pro user and would fly your drone frequently.